Canon G16 vs Olympus E-450

 The Canon PowerShot G16 and the Olympus E-450 are two digital cameras that were officially introduced, respectively, in August 2013 and March 2009.
 The G16 is a fixed lens compact, while the E-450 is a DSLR.
 The cameras are based on a 1/1.7-inch (G16) and a Four Thirds (E-450) sensor.
-The Canon has a resolution of 12 megapixel, whereas the Olympus provides 10 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 12 megapixels, whereas the Olympus provides 10 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G16 vs Olympus E-450

 The side-by-side display below illustrates the physical size and weight of the Canon G16 and the Olympus E-450.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G16 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-450 is considerably larger (43 percent) than the Canon G16.
 In this context, it is worth noting that neither the G16 nor the E-450 are weather-sealed.